Game

 Eat Less: Red-light foods have the lowest nutritional value.
 Stop and think about your choice and eat the red-light foods least often.
 Examples: chips, candy, fried foods, cakes, donuts, and soda.

 The number one thing you need to know is that green-light foods give you the most nutrition!
-There are no “good” foods or “bad” foods, but eating green-light foods is always a fit choice for your body.
+There are no “good” foods or “bad” foods, but eating green-light foods is always a healthy choice for your body.

 Today we are going to focus on identifying green-light foods and red-light foods while we play a game.
 This will help you know more about making nutritious food choices.